AveekGoyal/gpt-powered-ai-finance-advisor/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://www.notion.so/0xmetaschool/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/0xmetaschool/finance-gpt/blob/main/LICENSE) file for details.

-## Acknowledgments

-- OpenAI for providing the GPT-4 API
-- The Chakra UI team for their excellent React component library

 ## Contact
 Please open an issue in the GitHub repository for any queries or support.